Single-band, dual-band, USB or serial, out options, tablet redundancy? You have lots of ADS-B choices…

 - Class B or C airspace, or above it

 - Above 10,000 feet unless within 2,500 feet of terrain.

 - In class E airspace over the Gulf of Mexico, within 12 nautical miles of the US coastline, and at or above 3000 feet.

-- Within 30 nautical miles of any the airports listed in the appendix A.
+- Within 30 nautical miles of any airport listed in Appendix D, Section 1 of Part 91.

 I decided I need ADS-B out.
 Which type should I buy?
 ES, or UAT?

 UAT Advantages: Can be less expensive, as it can be used with an existing Mode C transponder.

 UAT Drawbacks: Limited to flight below 18,000 feet in the US.
 Fewer foreign countries may adopt this standard in the future.